eastfoto/eastfoto.github.com/_posts/2014-02-09-complex-ads-industry.markdown

 I think the advertising industry is just like this.

 * All the agencies said they have the technology, but the trueth is the real tech and performance is limited;

-*   Click fraud
+* Click fraud;

-*   Undertable deals
+* Undertable deals;

-*   Heavily rely on the relationship
+* Heavily rely on the relationship;

 * Although it's so complex, still it has great prospect just like the **fireworks**.